ywcui1990/numenta-apps/unicorn/README.md

 * Gulp/Webpack config settings for loading differing bundle/code for
   Desktop or Browser.
 Split build sources and targets for certain dirs?
   Sync with recent `nconf` work.
 Also new Electron/Node4 doesn't need babel.
-* Setup logging: Winston or Bunyan? => Joe thinking about it. output: ./logs/
 * Add in Flow type checking
 * i18n l10n setup (es6 template strings? react intl? es6/7 solution?)
 * Document where are imports=>requires handled?
 Babel/Webpack?